sinjinir1999/sinjinir1999/README.md

 ###  Hey, I'm Sinjini 🙋

 - 🎓 Integrated MSc in Mathematics and Computing from Birla Institute of Technology, Mesra.
-- 👀 I’m currently as a Data Analyst at Mobile Premier League (MPL).
+- 👀 I’m currently working as a Data Analyst at Mobile Premier League (MPL).
 - 🚀 My only goal is to keep learning and be a better version of myself.
 - 💻 You can reach out to me, click ⬇️
 <p align="center">